jirogit/meshtastic-rs/README.md

 ## Usage

 This crate provides basic TCP and serial connection examples within the `/examples` directory.
+Meshtastic uses TCP port 4403.
 You can run these examples using the following commands:

 ```bash